Where to Rent Mountain Bikes in Briançon — Shop Locations Guide

 Which village is best for renting a mountain bike in Serre Chevalier?

-Chantemerle is best if you plan to use the bike park and gondola.
+Chantemerle is best for the bike park and gondola.
 Villeneuve is best for trail riding and e-MTB hire.
-Briançon town offers the most shops and the best prices.
-Monêtier-les-Bains suits riders looking for quieter alpine routes with fewer crowds.
+Briançon town has the most shops and best prices.
+Monêtier-les-Bains suits riders looking for quiet alpine routes.

 Can I rent a bike in one village and return it to another?

-Most shops don't offer cross-village returns as standard, but some larger operators may allow it for an additional fee.
+Most shops don't offer cross-village returns as standard, but some larger operators allow it for an extra fee.
 Ask when booking.
-For flexibility, renting from a shop with multiple locations in the valley is the easiest option.
+Renting from a shop with multiple valley locations is the easiest option for flexibility.

 Do I need a car to reach the rental shops?

 Not if you're staying in Chantemerle or Villeneuve — you can ride from shop to gondola.
-If you're based in Briançon town or Monêtier, a car or the valley bus is needed to reach the gondola.
-The free valley shuttle bus runs between villages in summer and can carry bikes.
+From Briançon town or Monêtier, a car or the free valley shuttle bus is needed to reach the gondola.
+The shuttle runs between villages in summer and can carry bikes.

 Mountain Bike Rental Shops in Briançon and Serre Chevalier